-Google productivity apps are a convenient way of creating, sharing, and managing your documents.
+Google Docs is a cloud-based Google product with all the features you need to create, edit, and share documents.
 Unlike Microsoft’s well-known document creation apps, Google offers a suite of apps designed for users who work online.
 Integration with Google Drive’s cloud storage capabilities allows you to access and work on your documents from anywhere.

 Step 1: Setting up your Google account

 Using Google Docs requires you to sign up for a Google account.
 It’s free to do so, though, and your account also provides you with access to Gmail, Google Maps, and YouTube, as well as the entire Drive suite.